 FCTL (Faculty Center for Teaching and Learning)

-The Educational Technology Center located on the 2nd floor of Meyer Library, provides support and assistance for instructional technologies in multi-campus environment.
+The Classroom Instruction Technlolgies office, located on the 2nd floor of Meyer Library, provides support and assistance for instructional technologies in multi-campus environment.
 They offer free equipment lending for student organizations and departments.
 They do not deliver to the Plaster Student Union.
 To reserve equipment fill out the Faculty Equipment Lending Form or call 836-5778

 The PSU has a 3-tiered pricing structure

 - University No Fee Usage – No room rental is charged to a department or recognized organization sponsoring an event directly related to the mission of the department or organization.